lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

          M' := Domain || len(ctx) || ctx || M

-   3. Separate the private key into componet keys.
+   3. Separate the private key into component keys.
 Note, the exact storage format for composite private keys may be as described in this document, or may be implementation-specific.

          (sk1, sk2) := Unmarshal(sk)